natruok/FanFicFare/README.md

-fff-edited is the combination of all changes noted below — where only a specific feature is wanted,
+fff-edited is the combination of all changes noted below — can use the versinon with features desired.

 **UPDATES** — will use versions .# in the future for fixes: